 5. Analytics cookies can be used without consent only when it is not possible to single out a data subject.

-6. At least 6 months must elapse before you can show your cookie banner again.
+6. You must wait at least six months before displaying your cookie banner again.

 Click to read more on Italian DPA Cookie Guidelines.

 In Denmark several organizations, including the national Data Protection Authority (Datatilsynet) have issued cookie guidelines.
 These guidelines provide necessary information for websites and mobile applications to comply with the GDPR and national data protection and cookie laws.